stac-88/documentation/assets/hepdata/examples/README.md

 # HEPData - examples

-Simple example to server as in introduction to formatting HEPData submission packages
+A collection of simple examples to serve as an introduction to formatting HEPData submission packages